ttyomma/ttyomma/README.md

 # *️⃣ About Me:
 ### Hi, I'm Artem 👋
-I'm not Software or Hardware Engineer, or anything else.<br/>
+I'm not Software or Hardware Engineer, but I'm Elixir Manager.<br/>

 Now i'm study at [KNU](https://www.knu.edu.ua/) on Computer Engineering<br/>